~ goals, facts, maps, resources ~

 Goal: to create a pocket-park in downtown Exeter to honor the Black heritage of Exeter’s past, and welcome its future.

-This park will link to a website that will serve as a comprehensive historical resource for researchers, students, and artists.
+This park will link to this website that will serve as a comprehensive historical resource for researchers, students, and artists:

 #1: Freedom Fighters

 Fact: Exeter has the distinction of having had the largest percentage of Black residents in NH, directly after the Revolutionary War.
-There were 82 Blacks and 2753 whites or 4.7% .
+There were 82 free Blacks (and 2 enslaved) and 1639 whites or 4.8% (1722 total persons).
 Many Black soldiers, like Jude Hall, settled in town and raised families.
 If the community had been allowed to flourish, there would be about 700 Black Exeter citizens today.
 Prior to the war, Exeter had a handful of enslaved Black persons, all of whom were freed by or after 1790*. (*See Dixon report listed in RESOURCES section at the end)

 After the Revolutionary War soldiers died off, Exeter’s Black community was slowly squelched over a period of one hundred years; at times violently as the Civil War loomed.
 Exeter-born poet James Monroe Whitfield wrote angrily of the national injustice in his 1853 book “America and other poems.”
 By 1910, census indicates only three Black residents.